SUBSCRIBE TO OUR EMAILS

 1 Peter 4:10

-As much as the current financial outlook was grim, assets of just $6 million compared to a potential $33 million commitment, retirees in the Louisiana Conference began approaching Stevens and O’Brien with concerns over the existing plan's value.
+As much as the current financial outlook was grim, assets of just $6 million compared to a potential $33 million commitment, retirees in the Louisiana Conference began approaching Theresa Stevens, Assistant Benefits Officer, and O’Brien with concerns over the existing plan's value.

 O’Brien approached Bishop Cynthia Fierro Harvey with a simple request – re-activating a healthcare task force.

-A special Health Care Task Force, formed under the authority of the Bishop, began meeting in the Spring of 2018.
+A special Health Care Task Force began meeting in the Spring of 2018.
 These faithful United Methodists from the Louisiana Conference engaged various legal and health care industry professionals to help develop multiple potential solutions for our retirees’ health plan.

 Omer Davis is the Chair of the Conference Board of Pensions and Health Benefits and a member of the Health Care Task Force Committee.